chef-boneyard/netapp_e-cookbook/README.md

 NetApp E-Series connection
 -----------------
-In order to use the Resources provided by the cookbook you need in include the `default` recipe in your runlist.
+In order to use the Resources provided by the cookbook you need to include the `default` recipe in your run-list.
 The connection is made over HTTPS through the SANtricity Web Services Proxy and the connection settings are managed by attributes.

     ['netapp']['https'] boolean
     ['netapp']['user'] string